alexstu1/bookbot/README.md

 to save
 git add .
-git commit, can use:         -am 'message about change' git push
+git commit       , can use:         -am 'message about change' git push

+source ~/.config/envman/PATH.env        to load sh script changes or changes to $PATH

 to load?
 git fetch